 For completeness, they’ve also updated their cocktail menu, adding in a Spanish-leaning list of drinks like the Salted Amalfi (manzanilla sherry, limoncello, clarified lemon, tonic bitters) and the El Secreto (gin, acquavite grappa, quince jelly

 & a parmesan crisp).
 And that’s not to mention the vermouths and Spanish G&Ts.

-NOTE: Opera Tavern is open daily from noon, and you can reserve on their website HERE.
+NOTE: Opera Tavern is open daily from noon-11pm (10pm Sun), and you can reserve a table on their website HERE.

 Opera Tavern | 23 Catherine Street, WC2B 5JS